farmOS/farmOS/docs/index.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/w0ZCu8NsWKE?rel=0" frameborder="0" allowfullscreen></iframe>

-## Open Source

-Both Drupal and farmOS are licensed under the [GNU General Public License], which means they are [open source].

 ## Status

 farmOS is under active development, but is still relatively new.
 The focus right